ThomasDoggen1/Csharp-Password-ManagerEF/README.md

-# Csharp Password ManagerEF
+A Console app that lets you save your passwords.
+Change the DataFilePath to where you want it, i put it on E:.
- you can use your terminal to save your passwords in encrcypted files
+This Console app lets you save your passwords with the site email and username.